Journalists thwarted a murder-for-hire plot while reporting a story, prosecutors say

 But before the man could be killed, three journalists stumbled across the exchange while investigating the site, according to federal court records filed Monday.
 The Internet protocol address and other information linked to the bitcoin account led FBI agents to 37-year-old Kelly Harper, who is now charged with using the Internet to hire someone to commit murder.

 Her alleged scheme began to unravel in January, when a police officer in Sun Prairie, Wis., responded to a call about a suspicious person at a home, prosecutors claim in the records filed in the Western District of Wisconsin.
-The officer found a local journalist sitting at a kitchen table with the contract-murder plot’s intended victim and two other reporters on a conference call.
+The officer found a local journalist sitting at a kitchen table with the contract-murder plot’s intended victim.
+They were on a conference call with two of the journalist’s colleagues.

 The man handed the officer a piece of paper showing two people hatching the plan on the dark Web, a hidden part of the Internet often used for illegal activity.